 (Great Toe Joint Replacement, Great Toe Arthroplasty)

-Different implant types require different recovery timelines, which should be discussed prior to having the surgery.
+Different implant types require different recovery timelines, which each patient should discuss with their surgeon prior to having the surgery.
 The skin site is usually healed in 2-4 weeks after surgery.
-Each surgeon will have a different amount of time when the patient is not supposed to put weight on the foot (non-weight-bearing).
-Typically a 6-week period of rest from normal activities, with elevation of the leg recommended.
-Physical therapy is very important during the recovery period to work to improve motion and prevent stiffness, help with walking and increase strength.
-Patients can see improvements for around 1 year after surgery.
+Each surgeon will have a different amount of time when the patient needs to limit the weight put through the foot (i.e. period of non-weight-bearing).
+Typically, a 6-week period of rest from normal activities, with elevation of the leg is recommended.

 Potential General Complications

 - Wound healing problems